Parallel Augmentation and Dual Enhancement for Occluded Person Re-identification: Experiment

-As shown in Table \ref{table_comparedSOTA}, our method PADE achieves $ 63.0\%/84.8\%$ Rank-1 accuracy and $72.3\%/89.3\%$ mAP on Occluded-Duke and Partial-REID datasets, respectively, and the results outperforms both CNN-based and ViT-based methods.
+We compared our method with state-of-the-art occluded Re-ID methods on Occluded-Duke\cite{occDuke}, Partial-REID\cite{partialREID} and Occluded-ReID\cite{occREID}.
+As shown in Table \ref{table_comparedSOTA}, our PADE achieves $ 63.0\%$/$84.8\%$ Rank-1 accuracy and $72.3\%$/$89.3\%$ mAP on Occluded-Duke and Partial-REID, respectively, and the results outperform all compared methods.
 Moreover, the results of our PADE on Occluded-ReID are better than all the methods with no auxiliary clues.
 Because of the additional keypoint detection model, PFD \cite{PFD} performs slightly better than ours on mAP evaluation, but the Rank-1 accuracy of PFD is still $2.2\%$ lower than ours.

-The test set of these three datasets has a high proportion of occlusion data, which reaches $50\%$ on Partial-REID and Occluded-ReID.
-Therefore, it is difficult for both CNN-based and ViT-based methods to maintain the best accuracy on these datasets at the same time.
-Our PADE considers the data unbalanced problems in Re-ID and uses the parallel augmentation mechanism to improve the robustness of the network in the training phase.
-Therefore, the proposed method is able to maintain high accuracy on multiple datasets simultaneously and even outperforms the methods using auxiliary clues in most cases.
+Our PADE considers the data unbalanced problems in testing and uses the parallel augmentation mechanism to improve the robustness of the network in the training phase.
+More visualization of datasets and ranking lists can be found at \href{https://github.com/littleprince1121/PADE_Parallel_Augmentation_and_Dual_Enhancement_for_Occluded_Person_ReID}{PADE (GitHub)}.